rotoclone/rotoclone-zone-content/blog/raspberry-pi-monitoring/content.md

 ## So what does this monitoring thing need
 Initially, I thought it would just be a simple API running on the Pi that would return the current system state, then I would call it via some client software running on my desktop to visualize the stats.
 But I realized pretty quickly that the easier route would be to just have a simple dashboard (in the form of a webpage) hosted on the Pi itself, that way it would be completely self-contained.

-So to answer the question I posed to myself in the header up there, I would need a simple webpage hosted on the Raspberry Pi that displays system stats in graph form.
+So to answer the question I posed to myself in the header up there, I would need a simple webpage served from the Raspberry Pi that displays system stats in graph form.
 And the graphs would necessitate storing a history of the stats.

 ## Sounds like you need some way to gather system stats
 It does sound that way, narrative device in the form of headers.
 Since I'm writing this in Rust, it'll be in the form of a crate.
 There are a few options here, but I'm going to focus on just a couple.